holycrap872/ucls-hs-intro-to-cs/CourseMaterial/03_programming_in_practice/08_prisoners_dilemma/lesson_plan_day_1.md

 ## Essential Questions:

-- How can we use arrays to make decisions over time
+- How can we use lists to make decisions over time?
-- How can computers be used to solve problems in other disciplines
+- How can computers be used to solve problems in other disciplines?

 ## Lesson Plan

 ### Setup

-- `Python Lists Worksheet` loaded up in Schoology
+- `Python Lists Two Worksheet` loaded up in Schoology
     - https://docs.google.com/document/d/1F0GhWpyZ6LulCuW22pCCAIo370CjpGgNC-VmFXVEn-s

 ### Actual Lesson